 Terry has over 25 years' insurance litigation experience, with his past 20 years focused predominantly on advising underwriters and self-insurers in the defence of damages claims for personal injuries, property damage and financial loss.
 Terry has an in-depth understanding of and expertise in the Personal Injuries Proceedings Act 2002, The Civil Liability Act 2003 and the Workers’ Compensation and Rehabilitation Act 2003.

-In the 2018 Doyle’s Guide, Terry was recognised as leading defendant lawyer in Workers’ Compensation & WorkCover and a recommended defendant lawyer in Public & Product Liability, Dust Diseases and CTP.
-He was also recognised in The Best Lawyers in Australia in Insurance Law and Personal Injury Litigation for 2019 and 2020.
+Doyle's Guide, recognises Terry as leading defendant lawyer in Workers’ Compensation & WorkCover and a recommended defendant lawyer in Public & Product Liability, Dust Diseases and CTP.
+He was also recognised in The Best Lawyers in Australia in Insurance Law and Personal Injury Litigation every year since 2019.
 He is the current chair of the Queensland Law Society Specialist Accreditation Advisory Committee and is an accredited specialist in personal injuries.

 Terry is a member of the Queensland Law Society and the Australian Insurance Law Association.